 upgrade-ux may proof to be a handy tool to guide you through the patching and/or update process as it follows a track you control (evidence gathering, pre/post executing of scripts, logging, and so on).

-Currently, only the HP-UX tree is fully populated and we are starting with the Linux track.
+Currently, HP-UX and Linux (for RHEL based Linux distributions) trees are fully populated.
 People who ever worked with Relax-and-Recover will immediately recognize the internals as it is an exact clone (however, reworked a bit to make it fully Korn Shell aware).

 Upgrade-UX has a wide range of features: